Logically at Factify 2022: Multimodal Fact Verification: Methodology

 \subsection{5-way Multimodal Entailment}

-We consider \textit{how to obtain attended multi-modal information that can effectively capture \textbf{consistency and integrity} of multimedia content between $D$ and $Q$}.
-Inspired by current advance in attention technique \cite{vaswani2017attention,li2019improve,vo2020facts,xie2019visual}, we apply multiple attention mechanisms to learn the multi-modal interaction between pairs of visual and textual content.
+We consider \textit{how to obtain attended multimodal information that can effectively capture \textbf{consistency and integrity} of multimedia content between $D$ and $Q$}.
+Inspired by current advance in attention techniques \cite{vaswani2017attention,li2019improve,vo2020facts,xie2019visual}, we apply multiple attention mechanisms to learn the multimodal interaction between pairs of visual and textual content.
 Instead of \textit{local alignment} approaches that model visual objects and textual words, we focus on \textit{global alignment} based methods in this study that aim to map whole image and sentences into joint semantic space.
-A popular framework to model the multi-modal relationship is using a multi-branch attention network, typically one branch projects the image and another models the text.
+A popular framework to model the multimodal relationship is using a multi-branch attention network, typically one branch projects the image and another models the text.
 The similarity is measured by dot product on the normalised feature vectors.
 The extended \textit{MatchPyramid} (elaborated in section \ref{sec:threeway_text_ent}) is applied to model high-level relevance between text pairs.

-In general, our end-to-end multi-modal entailment architecture consist of \textit{embedding layer}, \textit{text matching layer}, \textit{multi-modal matching layer}, and \textit{classification layer}.
+In general, our end-to-end multimodal entailment architecture consists of \textit{embedding layer}, \textit{text matching layer}, \textit{multimodal matching layer}, and \textit{classification layer}.
 Formally, as \textit{input representations}, Images pairs ($q_{image}$ and $d_{image}$) are represented as the top layer (before softmax) of a pre-trained convolutional network and text pairs ($q_{text}$ and $d_{text}$) are mapped into a vector $t \in \mathbb{R}^{j}$ by a fixed word embedding layer initialised by Glove embeddings. $j$ denote as word embedding dimension (e.g., $j$ set to 50 for Glove-50).
 There is no restriction on the choice of the image encoder but the pre-trained ResNet-50 model is used in our experiments because of its simplicity.

 In \textit{embedding layer}, Let $l$ be the dimension of an image visual vector (i.e., $l=2049$ for ResNet-50) and Let $m$ and $n$ be the number of words in $q_{text}$ and $d_{text}$ respectively.
 Let $q_{i} \in \mathbb{R}^{l}$ and $q_{t} \in \mathbb{R}^{j \times m}$ be claim image embedding vector and word embedding matrix, respectively.
 Likewise, let $d_{i} \in \mathbb{R}^{l}$ and $d_{t} \in \mathbb{R}^{j \times n}$ be document image embedding vector and word embedding matrix, respectively.
 Each 2048-dim feature vector ($q_{i}$ and $d_{i}$) is fed into a (non-trainable) linear layer to reduce the visual features from 2048 to 512 dimensional vector space in this work.
 For the embeddings of the text pair, self-attention (SDP) is applied (as specified in section \ref{sec:threeway_text_ent} for both $q_t$ and $d_t$ before feeding into a separate GRU layer to obtain both of their context sequence representation ($q_{t\_cxt} \in \mathbb{R}^{j \times o}$ and $d_{t\_cxt} \in \mathbb{R}^{j \times o}$) and corresponding global representation (i.e., final state), denoted by $q_{t\_g} \in \mathbb{R}^{o}$ and $d_{t\_g} \in \mathbb{R}^{o}$. $o$ denotes the GRU output dimension.